fpmirabile/puppeteer/README.md

 Runs the first scrapping example about getting RottenTomatoes page information.

+### `npm start && node lighthouse/run_tests.js`
+Runs Lighthouse audits on the root of the pokedex project and the pokemon detail page`

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>